UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/local-windows-server.md

 ## Blacklisted versions of Windows Server

-{% include alerts/warning.html content="**Do not use Windows Server version 1903 or Windows Server version 1909 to build Windows container images.** There is a known bug in Windows Server versions 1903 and 1909 and Windows 10 versions 1903 and 1909 that [prevents Docker from building images larger than the default limit of 20GB](https://github.com/docker/for-win/issues/4100).
-These versions of Windows should be avoided when building Unreal Engine container images." %}
+{% include alerts/warning.html content="**Do not use Windows Server version 1903 or Windows Server version 1909 to build Windows container images with Docker version 19.03.5 or older.** There is a known bug in Windows Server versions 1903 and 1909 and Windows 10 versions 1903 and 1909 that [prevents Docker from building images larger than the default limit of 20GB](https://github.com/docker/for-win/issues/4100).
+A workaround for this bug was [introduced in Docker version 19.03.6](https://github.com/docker/engine/pull/429)." %}

 ## Obtaining Windows Server